rishavjha62/my-notes/inbox/2025-06-20_terraform-basics.md

 On running `terraform init`, terraform downloads & installs plugins for the providers used within the configuration.
-These plugins can be for the cloud provders such GCP, AWS, Azure or local provider.
+These plugins can be for the cloud providers such GCP, AWS, Azure or local provider.
 It uses plugins based architecture to work with hundreds of such infrastructure platforms.
 These plugins are available at registry.terraform.io

 There are 3 kinds of providers:

 1. **Official providers**: These are owned and maintained by Hashicorp.
-2. **Partner providers**: These are owned and maintained by 3rd Party techonology comapany that has gone through a partner provided process from Hashicorp.
+2. **Partner providers**: These are owned and maintained by 3rd Party technology comapany that has gone through a partner provided process from Hashicorp.
    Some examples are heroku, digital ocean, etc.
 3. **Community providers**: These are published and maintained by individual contributors.